 Irish Journal of Sociology encourages authors to include a declaration of any conflicting interests and recommends you review the good practice guidelines on the SAGE Journal Author Gateway.

-The names and expertise of the proposed guest editor(s), including a CV.
+- names and affiliations of proposed guest editors

-Note that the guest editor(s) is responsible for all aspects of the special issue, including putting together and publicising the Call for Papers, communicating with the editor regarding the progress of the issue and any changes to the schedule, ensuring the timely submission of manuscripts, communicating with prospective authors, co-ordinating the reviewing of manuscripts, rendering decisions on manuscripts, ensuring manuscripts conform to the journal style, sending accepted manuscripts to production, and ensuring the timely delivery of corrections of the article proofs.
+Note that the guest editor(s) is responsible for all aspects of the special issue, including communicating with the editor regarding the progress of the issue and any changes to the schedule, ensuring the timely submission of manuscripts, communicating with prospective authors, co-ordinating the reviewing of manuscripts, rendering decisions on manuscripts, ensuring manuscripts conform to the journal style, sending accepted manuscripts to production, and ensuring the timely delivery of corrections of the article proofs.
 To facilitate this, the guest editor(s) will be assigned as editor on the journal’s online manuscript submission and review platform, ScholarOne and will receive guidelines on how to use this online system.
-Completed proposals should be emailed (with ‘Proposal for Special Issue of the IJS’ as the subject line) to the editor at: firstname.lastname@example.org.
+Completed proposals should be emailed (with ‘Proposal for Special Issue of the IJS’ as the subject line) to the editor at email@example.com.